clix-meta/clix-meta/README.md

   However, some of the more complex indices remain to be included.

 * **variables**  ---  specification of input variables (following CMIP5/6 and CORDEX rules).
-This sheet also gives common aliases for the variable names.
+This sheet also gives non-exhaustive lists of common aliases for the variable names.
+Its role is to provide a link from the actual variable name in the input file to the standardised variable names used in the index_definitions  table.
+It is not intended to be prescriptive or restrictive regarding what variable names can be used or are suitable.

 * **index_functions**  ---  contains details about the calculation methods used for the indices.
 This is referred to in the index_definitions sheet.